 How do we know that the books of the Bible are the "right" books?
-How was the Bible's contents determined?
+How were the Bible's contents determined?

 The early church fathers determined which texts qualified as inspired scripture based on fairly simple and straightforward criteria.
 First, the author of a text was to be someone who had Apostolic authority.
 The position of apostle is one of a specific spiritual gifting of the Holy Spirit, which is no longer available to the church today.
 All New Testament canon was authored by apostles.